The Social Enterprise and Innovation Business Support Programme

 Do you have an idea for a sustainable business with a social purpose or are you looking for growth or funding for an existing venture?

 The Social Enterprise and Innovation Programme is funded by the European Regional Development Fund (ERDF) to provides business support to social entrepreneurs in the west of England area; Bristol, Bath, South Gloucestershire and North Somerset.

 There are two programmes of business support available and your eligibility will depend on the stage that you are at with your social enterprise venture.
 Applications are now open for both programmes.

 The programme runs until October 2019 and there will be a rolling timetable of workshops.
-The dates for the next Startup Courses are:
+The dates for the next fully funded 2 day (or 3 mornings) Startup Courses are:

 startup courses - for new entrepreneurs

 Business planning workshops (equiv. to 12 hours) for new and very early stage social enterprise businesses.

 Who can apply?